 Bananarama is a British Pop/Hi-NRG/Dance duo of singer-songwriters, formerly a trio, that formed in London, United Kingdom in 1981.
 Originally formed by members are Sarah Dallin, Siobhan Fahey and Keren Woodward.
 Early successful singles were collaborations with Fun Boy Three.
-They build their successful on albums released during the 80's, with their most successful being the Wow! album.
+They built their success on albums released during the 80's, with their most successful being the Wow! album.
 Guinness Book of World Records listed Bananarama as the most successful British girl group in history.
 They still hold the record for the most chart entries in the UK by a girl group.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!